-The designation automatically ends no later than the due date (without regard to extensions) for filing your 2021 return.
-This is April 15, 2022, for most people.
+The third-party designee authority only lasts one year from the due date of the 2022 return (without regard to extensions) and is invalid for amended returns filed one year after the original due date.
+This is April 18, 2024, for most people.